Applying for a Dutch nationality certificate if you live in Sweden

 - Your foreign documents may need to be legalised.

-- If your document was not drawn up in Dutch, English, French, German or Spanish, you should have it translated by a sworn translator.
+- If your document was not drawn up in Dutch, English, French or German, you should have it translated by a sworn translator.

 - You may be asked to provide additional documents.